Has A Loss Left You Empty, Aching or Broken?

 Working through grief and loss takes time.
 Sadly, in our culture, we generally do not take the time or seek the support needed to fully process a loss.
 And, for some that support may not exist.
 Experience shows us that therapy can be a very effective way to heal from a loss and feel better.
 Sometimes simply talking about the loss and the emotions it has created can provide significant relief.

 It’s also important that you find the right therapist – one who is highly qualified and has experience working with clients on grief and loss issues, as well as one you find easy to connect with.
 Many people come to BPS having worked with other therapists who were not trained to help clients through grief and loss or who they couldn’t relate with – which won’t work and is a waste of time and money.
-At BPS, we’ll conduct a referral assessment and match you with a therapist who is trained to work with grief and loss issues and whose personality is a good match with yours.
+At BPS, we’ll conduct a increase the likelihood of a good fit, BPS offers an online therapist directory and match you with a therapist who is trained to work with grief and loss issues and whose personality is a good match with yours.
 Once you find that good match, it is entirely possible for you to work through these difficult emotions and restore balance and harmony in yourself and within your life.

 I’m afraid of what I might learn about myself or the emotions that could come up in therapy.
 I’ve learned skills to cope and I’m afraid that therapy will make me feel worse.